Anterior Knee Pain: Complete Guide

 How to precisely identify the cause of your anterior knee pain?

-Imaging is primarily used to rule out serious pathologies, not to confirm patellofemoral syndrome.
+Imaging is primarily used to rule out serious conditions, not to confirm patellofemoral pain syndrome.

 | Imaging type | What it shows | When to request it |